An Acquired Taste

 “Excuse me, I’m right here.”

 “Yeah, yeah.
 Can it.”
-Jason grinned, lining up another shot.
+Jason lined up another shot.
 “Come on, it’s right there!
 God, how many snipers does he know?”

 “If this is how you show your love,” Cody said slowly, “then I think we need to get you back in touch with that therapist.”